RektifyAI/adv-attack-analysis/Twitter-API/README.md

 ## Twitter API Repo

 Twitter is the most prevalently used social media application for crypto users.
 Twitter also hosts real-time tweets about on-chain and off-chain activity that is happening to blockchain-based assets.
 These tweets are consiered "alerts" in this repo.
-With Twitter we can track user sentiment and hack alerts.
+With Twitter we can track user sentiment and hack alerts, and then process the vectorized text using TD-IDF.

 <!-- image -->
 <p align="center">